that reduces complexity around machine learning experiment management at Bloomberg?

-As the product designer, I am responsible for defining the project’s product specifications, coordinating within our team and with our external client, Bloomberg to develop a product that improves machine learning experiment management.
+As the product designer, I am responsible for defining the project’s product specifications, coordinating within our team and with our external client, Bloomberg to define the core features for our product.

 I also established and implemented our design system across the product ecosystem in the forms of a centralized machine learning management platform and a project website.

 Being the design lead for the team, I also provided design mentorship to team members, overseeing their growth and learning in design processes.

 Machine learning was a new domain to all of the team members when we first started this project.
 In order to understand the type of work our users did, we conducted in-depth primary and secondary research before meeting our stakeholders at Bloomberg.
 This included reviewing literature and interviewing data scientists, machine learning engineers, and product managers.